Plagiarism

 Plagiarism is the exposure of another person's thoughts or words as though they were your own, without permission, credit, or acknowledgment, or because of failing to cite the sources properly.
 Plagiarism can take diverse forms, from literal copying to paraphrasing the work of another.
 To accurately judge whether an author has plagiarized, we emphasize the following possible situations:

-• An author can literally copy another author’s work- by copying word by word, in whole or in part, without permission, acknowledge or citing the original source.
-This practice can be identified by comparing the original source and the manuscript/work who is suspected of plagiarism.
+An author can literally copy another author's work — word by word, in whole or in part — without permission, acknowledgment, or citation of the original source.
+This practice can be identified by comparing the original source and the manuscript suspected of plagiarism.